oracle-livelabs/developer/oracle-health-ai-open-source/ai-speech-apex-ui/ai-speech-apex-ui.md

     </copy>
     ```

     > **Congratulations**, you have completed **Creating APEX Application for Speech Transcription** Labs.
-The subsequent labs are optional, however, please proceed to the next lab to learn more about **OCI Speech with Cohere AI Integration**.
+The subsequent labs are optional, however, please proceed to the next lab to learn more about **OCI Speech with Oracle Gen AI AI Integration**.

 ## Learn More